jipolanco/Circulation.jl/README.md

 ![Circulation statistics from synthetic velocity field.](docs/circulation_NS.svg)

+Note that, on the right, probability distributions are vertically shifted for visualisation purposes.

 ### 2. Analysing GP (quantum turbulence) data

 First, download the sample data available from [Zenodo](https://doi.org/10.5281/zenodo.5510350), and put the `ReaPsi.001.dat` and `ImaPsi.001.dat` under `sample_data/GP/`.